augustovictor/software-architecture-specialization/README.md

 #### Class Responsability Collaborator (CRC)
 To represent components, connections and responsabilities in the *Conceptual Design* phase we use CRC cards;

-CRC cards are used to Record, Organize and Refine the components in the conceptual design;
+CRC cards are used to Identify, Organize and Refine the components in the conceptual design;

 CRC Structure:
 - Class name (Component name);